 Avoid other activities that create strain and pressure on your hip joint.
 As the delicate tendons, muscles, and ligaments around the hip joint become inflamed, hip pain can worsen.
 Limit high-impact sports to reduce the progression of joint degeneration.
 In addition, follow a joint-friendly diet.

-At the Joint Solutions Center at Houston Physicians’ Hospital, we specialize in diagnosing and treating hip conditions like arthritis, hip fracture, osteoarthritis, hip bursitis, hip dislocation, hip dysplasia, and femoroacetabular impingement, among several others.
+At the Orthopedic Center of Excellence at Houston Physicians’ Hospital, we specialize in diagnosing and treating hip conditions like arthritis, hip fracture, osteoarthritis, hip bursitis, hip dislocation, hip dysplasia, and femoroacetabular impingement, among several others.

 We offer both surgical and nonsurgical treatment plans depending on your condition, age, lifestyle, medical history, and symptoms.
-Click here to learn more about our Joint Solutions Center and to find a doctor who’s right for you.
+Click here to learn more about our Orthopedic Center of Excellence and to find a doctor who’s right for you.

 In addition to treating hip pain, our facility also treats back pain, neck pain, joint pain, and knee pain, among other conditions.